The 9 Types

 Growth: 6s need to learn to use their anxiety and come to term with it, notice their preoccupation with danger and projection, become their own authority, and develop greater trust in self and others.

-Enneagram Type 6 Exemplar: (back to top)
+Enneagram Type 6 Exemplar:

 Type 7 is spontaneous, accomplished, hyperactive, and excessive.
 They need to be happy and avoid pain and focuses on new ideas and possibilities.
 They are fun loving, optimistic, upbeat, lively, but can also be pain-avoidant, unreliable and self-centred.